 Arguably the most perceptive writer of all time, Jane Austen could articulate what it means to be human better than most.
 She was super-insightful to the point of X-ray vision.
 Her love stories told truths like:

 Nothing is more deceitful than the appearance of humility.
 It is often only carelessness of opinion, and sometimes an indirect boast.

-But she speaks the truth: the above was true in the 1700s and it’s true now.
+But she speaks the truth: the above was right in the 1700s, and it’s true now.

 Two quick takeaways from Jane Austen:

 Be sincere, even if it does mean boasting a little.
 If you’re excited about something, say so.
 People respect that more than false modesty.